Oman Air sees 30 pct revenue growth in 2012

 “I am pleased to say we are expecting a 30 percent revenue rise this year due to increased flights to Europe, the GCC (Gulf Cooperation Council) and other destinations because of higher demand,” chief executive officer Wayne Pearce told Reuters.

-The company said in its 2011 financial report that it generated revenue of 311.3 million rials last year.
+The company said in its 2011 financial report that it generated revenue of 311.3 million rials ($809 million) last year.

 “Part of our growth strategy is to extend our destinations to 50 from the current 42.
 We will be announcing a few new routes next week,” Pearce said.
 Oman Air’s latest destination is Tehran, to which it started to fly in September.